g951753321/minidrone/README.md

 ## Schematic and PCB design

 The schematic/PCB design is done using KiCad.
 The schematic includes the design of the motor drivers, the microcontroller, and the sensors.

-## 3D modeling

-The 3D modeling is done using FreeCAD.
-The 3D model includes the drone's frame, and the battery holder.